 Nope!
 Very few people grow up swing dancing anymore, so pretty much all of us started later in life!

 We recommend wearing clothes you're comfortable moving in.
 Casual attire is perfectly fine, although sometimes people like to dress up for band nights and other special events.
 Close-toed shoes are highly recommended, especially those with low traction for spins & turns (i.e. Keds).
 Basically -- wear something you'll feel comfortable, confident, and ready to have some fun in!
 No sharp heels, please.

 Do you offer private lessons?

 Yes, privates are a great way to level up your dancing, iron out some kinks, or learn new moves.
 We have a booklet on our front desk with some of the best instructors in Philly.
 Our space is open before lessons for private instruction from 7-8:00PM.
-There are also opportunities to take privates on the weekends.

 If you're interested, talk to any instructor at Jazz Attack and they’ll work with you to schedule a time to meet and practice.
 Rates are determined by the instructor, but most are flexible and sensitive to everyone's unique situation.